-José Rivas is Full Professor of Physics at the University of Santiago de Compostela (USC), Spain and Director General of the International Iberian Nanotechnology Laboratory (INL).
+José Rivas, former director general of INL, is a Full Professor of Physics at the University of Santiago de Compostela (USC), Spain.

 Since his PhD studies at Valladolid University, José Rivas has been dedicated to the research and development of magnetic materials.
 During his postdoctoral stage (1974-75) at the Max-Planck-Institute (Stuttgart, Germany), he focused on the preparation and magnetic properties of magnetic ceramics (ferrites), which are basic materials for electric and electronic devices.
 Working in various labs at the Universities of Valladolid, Burgos and Murcia, he continued experimental works on these complex oxides and created an active Magnetism Group in Spain